timothywcrane/RTFM/README.md

 # RTFM
  ![RTFM](https://github.com/timothywcrane/RTFM/blob/main/rtfm.png?raw=true)

-RTFM is a simple Bash script that creates a custom friggin' manual for you to read, search & reference.
+RTFM is a simple Bash script that creates a friggin' custom system manual for you to read, search & reference.

 No more excuses.